-NOTICE IS HEREBY GIVEN that the annual general and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of The Western Investment Company of Canada Limited (the "Corporation" or "Western") will be held at the offices of DS Lawyers Canada LLP, located at Suite 800, 333 - 7th Avenue SW, Calgary, Alberta, T2P 2Z1, Canada, on Tuesday, June 28, 2022 at 8:00 a.m.
-(Calgary time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") in the capital of The Western Investment Company of Canada Limited ("Western" or the "Corporation") will be held at the offices of DS Lawyers Canada LLP, Suite 800, Dome Tower, 333 - 7th Avenue S.W., Calgary, Alberta T2P 2Z1, at 11:00 a.m.
+(Mountain time), on Friday, December 6, 2024, for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the financial year ended December 31, 2021 together with the auditors' report thereon; - 2. to fix the number of directors to be elected at the Meeting at five (5); - 3. to elect the directors of the Corporation to hold office until the next annual meeting of Shareholders; - 4. to appoint PricewaterhouseCoopers LLP as auditors for the Corporation to hold office until the next annual meeting of Shareholders and to authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to pass a resolution in the form included in the management information circular dated May 26, 2022 (the "Information Circular") accompanying this Notice of Annual General and Special Meeting of Shareholders (this "Notice of Meeting") approving the Corporation's stock option plan; and - 6. to transact such other business as may properly come before the Meeting.
+- 1. to receive and consider the financial statements of the Corporation for the financial year ended December 31, 2023, together with the auditors' report thereon; - 2. to fix the number of directors to be elected at the Meeting at eight (8); - 3. to elect the directors of the Corporation to hold office until the next annual meeting of Shareholders; - 4. to appoint Ernst & Young LLP as auditors for the Corporation to hold office until the next annual meeting of Shareholders and to authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to pass a resolution set out in the management information circular dated November 1, 2024 (the "Information Circular") accompanying this Notice of Meeting approving the stock option plan of the Corporation; - 6. to consider and, if thought fit, to pass with or without variation, a special resolution set out in the Information Circular accompanying this Notice of Meeting, to amend the articles of the Corporation to consolidate all of the issued and outstanding Common Shares on the proposed basis of 1 post-consolidation share for up to every 10 pre-consolidation shares, or such lesser number of pre-consolidation Common Shares as determined by the board of directors of the Corporation; and - 7. to transact such other business as may properly be brought before the Meeting.